-Welcome to Arakkal Family
+Welcome to Arakkal Dynasty

 - The one and only Royal Family in Kerala.

 There is a consensus among scholars that

 Arayankulangara Nair, converted to Islam.
 His wife was the daughter of Kolathiri, and they later came to be known as Arakkal.

 Around this time, many Muslim merchant families became financially influential in the Malabar region.
 When the Arakkal family

 took control of Lakshadweep, they achieved near-royal status.

 the girl drowning in the pond as the princess, but was hesitant about saving her because untouchability and if a lower-caste

 person touched an upper-caste person it was considered a sin, possibly punishable by death.
 However, the boy rescued her and

 gave her his mundu to cover herself.
-When the news reached the Chirakkal Raja, he called his daughter and the Muslim boy
+When the news reached the Chirakkal Raja, he called his daughter and the Muslim boy to

 At that time, if a man gave a "pudava" (a

 long cloth used for covering the body) to an unmarried woman, they were considered married.
 The scholars of the court told

 the Raja that since his daughter was touched by a Muslim, she was no longer allowed to enter the palace.
 However, the boy